NoroffFEU/development-platforms/case-studies/openai/chatgpt/chatGPT-case-study-jonaslod.md

 ChatGPT is not the first chatbot on the market.
 Most companies' customer service departments offer their users the possibility to solve their problems in real-time by chatting with a bot.
 Some customer service chatbots are trained on a set of questions and answers.
 This results in less adaptability than ChatGPT.
 If the chatbot is presented with a complex question / task, and the chatbot is unable to assist, the user is usually transferred to a customer service employee.
 The chatbot's knowledge is limited to the task they're designed to carry out.
 For example, a bank chatbot can't help with debugging code and a shipping service chatbot cannot assist authors in writing essays.
 ChatGPT, however, is not constrained to a specific activity, as it was trained using a large amount of data in different topics and styles.

 ChatGPT is one of several NLP models that are capable of generating human-like text.
 Some of the other models that are commonly used for this purpose include Google's Meena, Microsoft's XiaoIce, and Facebook's Blender.
 Compared to these models, ChatGPT is generally considered to be more versatile and capable of generating text in a wider range of styles and genres.
 However, it also tends to generate more irrelevant or nonsensical responses than some of the other models.
+There have been some recent releases in 2023 as well, including Googles's LaMDA, Meta AI's LLaMA and Alpaca.

 ## Summary